-Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw 1.
+- Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw •. - When adjusting the clutch lever make sure that there is a minimum clearance to other parts of the vehicle.

 Checking/rectifying the fluid level of the hydraulic clutch